Evolutionary psychiatry: Antisocial personality disorder

 Antisocial personality disorder (sometimes known as sociopathy or psychopathy), is characterised by deceitfulness, lack of empathy and guilt, impulsiveness, and antisocial behaviour.
-The prevalence of psychopathy in the general population is estimated to be around 1%, and 20% in prison populations with higher rates in North America than Europe.
+The prevalence of psychopathy is estimated to be around 1% in the general population and 20% in prison populations, with higher rates in North America than Europe.
 Psychopathy, narcissism and Machiavellianism are considered to be part of the Dark Triad, traits that are generally characterised by selfishness and low agreeableness.

 Various evolutionary hypotheses have been proposed to explain psychopathy and the Dark Triad.
 Within an ancestral context, high self-interest and low levels of empathy could function as a short-term mating strategy.
 There is evidence that Dark Triad traits are positively correlated with the number of sexual partners, more unrestrictive sociosexuality and preference for short-term mates.

 Glenn et al. stated two theories on how selection might allow for psychopathic traits.
 The first is as a fast life-history strategy, associated with less focusing on the future, high risk taking and short-term mating.
 The second is mutation-selection balance, with many common alleles of small effect selected against, which, when accumulated, can result in psychopathic behaviour, without any significant disruption of reproductive fitness.

 Mealey's influential account states that psychopaths are designed for social deception and evolved to pursue manipulative life strategies or cheating strategies, (reflected in cheater-cooperation models of game theory).
 Cheating strategies are stable at low frequencies in the population, but will be detected and punished at higher frequencies.
 This frequency-dependent strategy would explain the prevalence of psychopathic traits in the population.

 Mealey makes four statements about psychopathy: